Japan–North Korea Pyongyang Declaration: 2009

 There was another announcement of a secondary nuclear test by the North Korean government with an approximate earthquake magnitude of 4.5 in Kilju County.
 Later, American President Barack Obama declared that North Korea is directly and recklessly challenging the international community.The sanctions previously set by the United Nations were imposed with further additions following an emergency meeting.
 North Korea responded by ending the six-party talks.

 2012

 Diplomatic relations and meetings with incentives with the United States, Russia, Japan and China led to a moratorium by North Korea on all nuclear programming for further aid including food.

 2013

 North Korea carried out rocket-launch nuclear tests in February 2013, violating UN resolutions.

 2017

-Following a three year hiatus, North Korea announced its sixth nuclear test.
+Following a three-year hiatus, North Korea announced its sixth nuclear test.
 This led to six-party talks with North Korea's participation.

 Further developments

-Diplomatic relations between North Korea and Japan are neutral; sections of the Pyongyang Declaration have been upheld by the two parties.
+Diplomatic relations between North Korea and Japan are still non existent; sections of the Pyongyang Declaration have been upheld by the two parties.
+While the declaration referred to Japan and North Korea as "two countries", and described as an "important political document" by Junichiro Koizumi, he stated that Japan does not recognise North Korea even when they signed the declaration.
 The United States has introduced economic sanctions because of North Korea's ongoing nuclear program.
 In July 2006, North Korea contentiously fired ballistic missiles.